emmastrand/GMGI_Notebook/posts/2023-08-24 Zymo Pico Methyl Seq Kit Protocol.md

 ![](https://raw.githubusercontent.com/meschedl/MESPutnam_Open_Lab_Notebook/master/images/Screen%20Shot%202021-04-25%20at%2011.25.48%20AM.png)

-1. Add 18 uL (to get total volume up to 20 uL with DNA below) of 10 mM Tris HCl (or Qiagen Buffer AE) or nuclease free water.
+1. Add 17 uL (to get total volume up to 20 uL with DNA below) of 10 mM Tris HCl (or Qiagen Buffer AE) or nuclease free water into 0.2 mL PCR strip tube.
-2. For each sample add 10 ng (2 uL of 5ng/uL) of DNA into a 0.2 mL PCR strip tube.
+2. For each sample add 10 ng (2 uL of 5ng/uL) of DNA into 0.2 mL PCR strip tube.
+3. For each sample add 0.5 ng (1 uL of 0.5 ng/uL Dilution 2 tube) of E. coli DNA into 0.2 mL PCR strip tube.
 3. Add 130 uL of Lightning Conversion Reagent to each tube.
 Total volume should be 150 uL now.
 4. Vortex for 10 seconds and spin down tubes.
 5. Place tubes in thermocycler with the following PCR protocol:
 - 98°C for 8 minutes
 - 54°C for 1 hr